Yuri-Rassokhin/BenchmarkBeholder/README.md

 # What Makes it Cool

 Given your workload, BBH unfdolds its entire performance landscape.
-This makes benchmarking insightful, efficient, comfortable, and complete - thanks to R.E.A.L. paradigm implanted in BBH.
+This makes benchmarking insightful, efficient, comfortable, and complete - thanks to R.E.A.L. paradigm implanted in BBH:

 **REPRODUCIBLE.** BBH stores benchmark results with their configuration, making them reproducible.